-Civil and criminal action may also be taken through the appropriate court system.
-Initiating criminal or civil action against the accused does not preclude the complainant from pursuing University judicial action.
+Criminal charges may also be filed in the appropriate court system.
+Initiating criminal action against the accused can be in addition to pursuing the university judicial process and is encouraged.

-SECTION IV - PART XI
+SECTION V - PART XII Wheeled Transportation

-Wheeled Transportation

 It is Christopher Newport University's goal to provide regulations for a safe and convenient environment for bicycles and other wheeled transportation, including but not limited to, skateboards, in-line skates, scooters and motorized carts, while at the same time providing for the safety of all members of the campus community.